This Discussion channel is currently closed.

 Default_avatar

-Rodney Graham over 4 years ago
+Rodney Graham about 5 years ago

 Davidson is increasingly not diverse.
 Of the roughly 1400 voters who have registered in Davidson the past 4 years, 93% are white, and only 4% are African-American.
 It seems that one way to diversify Davidson is to encourage people to move here from communities that are more diverse.
 This proposed policy means that applicants for affordable housing are likely to be coming from a pool of people that is already lacking in diversity.
 Let's open up Davidson to people who are more racially diverse than what we have now.
 Thank you.